-As discussed above, a polymer becomes an elastomer when it possesses both viscosity and elasticity.
-Viscosity is the measure of a substance’s resistance to gradual deformation by stress forces including shear stress and tensile stress.
-It is sometimes informally referred to as thickness.
-Common examples of materials with high viscosity include honey and syrup.
-Elasticity also measures the resistance of a substance to distorting forces; however, it specifically focuses on the substance’s ability to return to its original shape after these forces have been applied.
-Many materials are considered to be at least somewhat elastic; common examples include spandex, Lycra, and nylon.
+As discussed above, a polymer becomes an elastomer when it possesses elastic characteristics, much like rubber.
+Elasticity measures the resistance of a substance to distorting forces.
+It specifically focuses on the substance’s ability to return to its original shape after these forces have been applied.
+Many materials are considered to be at least somewhat elastic; common examples include spandex, Lycra, nylon and rubber bands.

 Thermoset (Solid) and Thermoplastic Elastomers